forgewiki/forgewiki/tutorials/damage-over-time.md

 In order to replicate what the _Get Objects In Area Monitor_ node was doing for us before, we're going to use the _Declare Object List Variable_ that will record what objects have entered and exited the _Danger Zone_.
 Due to the nature of scripting, you can safely assume that when you get or set declared variables, they will up to date when the node runs.

 {% hint style="info" %}
-There are 3 types of variable scope.
-Most of the time, _Local_ will be good enough for anything you need to script.
+There are 3 types of variable scope:

+1. Most of the time, _Local_ will be good enough for anything you need to script as it will keep your variable accessible only to the brain it's declared in.
+2. _Global_ simply allows the declared variable to be accessible from any brain.
+3. We'll use _Object_ in [part 4](#part-4-nodes).

 {% endhint %}

 #### Configure Nodes {#part-2-config}